GeoDaCenter/libgeoda_paper/README.md

 The "lookup-table" method is implemented in pysal/esda (version 2.3.6) and pygeoda/rgeoda (version 0.0.8 with parameter: permutation_method="lookup-table").

-In this test, the weights creation function is also tested among pygeoda, rgeoda, pysal and spdep
+In this test, the weights creation function is also tested among libgeoda, pygeoda, rgeoda, pysal and spdep.

 | Software | Test Function |
 |----------|---------------|